Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Materials and Methods

 \subsubsection{OLS Baseline Model}

-We first estimate a standard OLS regression for each city and diversity dimension (birth background, income):
+We first estimate a standard OLS regression for each city and diversity dimension (birth background):

-where $V_i$ is the normalized visitor diversity at POI $i$, $R_i$ is the residential diversity of the POI's home tract, $C_i$ is the transit catchment diversity (the population-weighted diversity of areas reachable within 45 minutes by public transit), $\mathbf{D}_i$ is a vector of dummy variables for POI category (with the five most common categories in each city plus an ``other'' category, one category omitted as reference), and $\varepsilon_i$ is the error term.
+where $V_i$ is the normalized visitor diversity at POI $i$, $R_i$ is the residential diversity of the census tract containing the POI, $T_i$ is the transit catchment diversity (the population-weighted diversity of areas reachable within 45 minutes by public transit), $\mathbf{D}_i$ is a vector of dummy variables for POI category (with the five most common categories in each city plus an ``other'' category, one category omitted as reference), and $\varepsilon_i$ is the error term.
 The coefficient $\beta_2$ captures the independent contribution of transit accessibility to visitor diversity, controlling for local residential composition and venue type.